substrate-developer-hub/substrate-contracts-workshop/1/storing-a-mapping.md

 }
 ```

 Here we see that after we `get` the value from `my_number_map` we call `unwrap_or` which will either `unwrap` the value stored in storage, _or_ if there is no value, return some known value.
-Then, when building functions that interact with this HashMap, you need to always remember to call this function rather than getting the value directly.
+Then, when building functions that interact with this HashMap, you need to always remember to call this function rather than getting the value directly from storage.

 Here is an example: